Qahar

-Qahar (dominant) is a 1997 Indian Hindi-language action film directed and produced by Rajkumar Kohli.
-A remake of the 1989 Bengali film Ladai, it stars Sunny Deol, Suniel Shetty, Armaan Kohli, Sonali Bendre, Rambha and Deepti Bhatnagar in pivotal roles.
+Qahar is a 1997 Indian Hindi-language action film directed and produced by Rajkumar Kohli.
+A loosely remake of the 1989 Bengali film Ladai and Tamil Movie Thalapathi (1991)., it stars Sunny Deol, Suniel Shetty, Armaan Kohli, Sonali Bendre, Rambha and Deepti Bhatnagar in pivotal roles.

 Plot

 Amar Kapoor is an honest and diligent police inspector, and the only son of Commissioner Kapoor, assigned to investigate and bring charges against Krishna, and his friend Raja.

 During the course of his investigation, he does locate both Raja and Krishna, but discovers that Krishna is his brother, and Raja is involved in fighting the very forces of corruption, namely Velji Patel, his brother Nageshwar Patel, and a corrupt Police Inspector Maroo, who are all responsible for the rape and brutal murder of Neelam, the love of Raja, that he and his dad have a duty to eliminate.

 Will they join forces to combat the evil-doers or will fate have something else in store for them?